fgdcgov/sdi/docs/source/index.rst

 .. note::

    This project is under active development.
-We will continue to work to improve the SDI Knowledge Directory to serve the geospatial community.
+   For the past three decades the FGDC has provided leadership in fostering collaboration and developing partnerships for the advancement of local-to-global SDI's.
+We will continue to work to mobilize SDI information we have developed over the past 30 years into the SDI Knowledge Directory to serve the geospatial community.

 Contents
 --------